lunin-inc/amazing-repo/docs/source/index.rst

    :width: 400
 |

-Welcome to MRpro's documentation of lrlunin's 2nd public fork!
+Welcome to MRpro's documentation of lrlunin's local pr!
 =================================

 .. toctree::